leechristensen/GolangSocks5Server/README.md

 # GolangSocks5Server
-A standalone SOCKS5 server written in Go
+A standalone SOCKS5 server written in Go.
+Binaries can be downloaded from the [release page](https://github.com/leechristensen/GolangSocks5Server/releases).

 # Building
 1) Install Go (https://golang.org/doc/install) and setup your GOPATH